ovh/docs/pages/cloud/dedicated/hyperv-network-HG-Scale/guide.en-ca.md

 #### Configure Routing and Remote Access

-Open the new application called `Routing and Remote Access` and right click on your server and choose `Configure and Enable Routiong and Remote Access`{.action}.
+Open the new application called `Routing and Remote Access` and right click on your server and choose `Configure and Enable Routing and Remote Access`{.action}.

 ![Configure RRAS](images/configure_rras_1.png){.thumbnail}